 And the famous spherical shape of the Weber kettle allows for unparalleled heat convection, which is why the design hasn’t changed much in all these years!

 There’s something about the Weber Original’s sleek classic black design which is comfortingly timeless, and the premium upgrade adds features that improve its ease of use and enjoyment when cooking on it.

 Right out of the box, it seems like a pretty basic grill design, but you know it’s stood the test of time precisely because it does the job, and does it incredibly well.

-Great versatility…there’s not much you can’t do on this grill from cooking with high direct or low indirect heat and smoking.
+There’s not much you can’t do on these charcoal grills from cooking with high direct or low indirect heat and smoking.

 I love that the hinged cooking grate allows you access to the coals (adjust, add more, etc) without having to remove the entire grate or the food.

 Two wheels make the Weber kettle easily movable around the yard too which I like because sometimes I’m looking to get out of the wind or the sun, and this allows me to move it wherever I need it.

 Easy to clean.
 Once the grill is cool, simply work the One-Touch Cleaning lever back and forth to shake ash into the ash catcher, and you can use left-over coals for next time.